Or, more specifically, it will activate a currently dormant image processor chip called the Pixel Visual Core, at least for developers.

 Available in the coming weeks

-In the same blog post Google revealed that Android 8.1 itself will be launched in developer preview mode in the coming weeks, and that Pixel Visual Core will be enabled along with it.
+In the same blog post Google revealed that Android 8.1 itself will be launched in developer preview mode in the coming weeks, and that Pixel Visual Core will be enabled along with it for developers, with a wider release set for a later time.

 Obviously the final, public release of Android 8.1 will be later, but we probably won’t be waiting too long for it, and if you have a Pixel phone you’ll be among the first to get it.